OHBA-analysis/osl-dynamics/README.md

 The following steps can be used to release a new version:

-1. Update the version on line 5 of `setup.cfg` by removing `dev` from the version number.
+1. Update the version on line 10 of `pyproject.toml` by removing `dev` from the version number.

-2. Commit the updated `setup.cfg` to the `main` branch of the GitHub repo.
+2. Commit the updated `pyproject.toml` to the `main` branch of the GitHub repo.

 3. Delete any old distributions that have been built (if there are any):
 ```